-- 4.1.2 Members personal accounts are not required to have a neutral political stance but cannot use Brighter Futures for Children or Reading Youth Council to espouse their views. - 4.1.3 The official social media accounts of Youth Council should be run by the Press Officer, MYP and Chair always combined and overseen by support staff. - 4.1.4 The passwords for the social media accounts should be kept in a secure document, which should be kept by the MYP and press officer and passed onto the next MYP and press officer once a new one is elected. - 4.1.5 Before a post is submitted, the Youth Council should be given a brief statement as to the content and type of post. - 4.1.6 If a post is requested by the Youth Council, then the Press Officer is required to write up a release.
+- 4.1.2 Members personal accounts are not required to have a neutral political stance but cannot use Brighter Futures for Children or Reading Youth Council to espouse their views. - 4.1.3 The official social media accounts of Youth Council should be run by the Communications and Press Officer, MYP and Chair combined and overseen at all times by support staff. - 4.1.4 The passwords for the social media accounts should be kept in a secure document, which should be kept by the Chair, MYP and Communications and Press Officer and passed onto the next Chair, MYP and Communications and Press Officer once a new one is elected. - 4.1.5 Before a post is submitted, the Youth Council should be given a brief statement as to the content and type of post. - 4.1.6 If a post is requested by the Youth Council then the Communications and Press Officer is required to write up a release.